kubeflow/examples/openvaccine-kaggle-competition/Readme.md

 After installing packages create the yaml file

-Inside venv point your terminal to a path which contains our kfp file to build pipeline (kfp-pipeline.py) and run these commands:
+Inside venv point your terminal to a path which contains our kfp file to build pipeline (openvaccine-kfp.py) and run these commands:
 ```
-$ python3 kfp-pipeline.py
+$ python3 openvaccine-kfp.py
 ```
 …this will generate a yaml file:
 ```
-kfp-pipeline.yaml
+openvaccine-kfp.yaml
 ```

 ## Run the Kubeflow Pipeline

-This `kfp-pipeline.yaml` file can then be uploaded to Kubeflow Pipelines UI from which you can create a Pipeline Run.
-The same yaml file will also be generated if we run the facial-keypoints-detection-kfp.ipynb notebook in the Notebook Server UI.
+This `openvaccine-kfp.yaml` file can then be uploaded to Kubeflow Pipelines UI from which you can create a Pipeline Run.
+The same yaml file will also be generated if we run the openvaccine-kfp.ipynb notebook in the Notebook Server UI.

 Upload file :